sig-rpc/sig-rpc.github.io/pages/profiling.md

 Function-level profiling may not always be granular enough, perhaps your software is a single long script, or function-level profiling highlighted a particularly complex function.

 Line-level profiling provides greater granularity, analysing where time is being spent with respect to individual lines of code.
-Some profiling tools will line profile a whole code-base, others will require you to specify the functions to be line profiled.
+Some profiling tools will line profile a whole codebase, others will require you to specify the functions to be line profiled.

 This will identify individual lines of code that occupy an disproportionate amount of the total runtime.